 A study by the Scottish Islands Renewable Project produced a final report in May 2013 recommending fair treatment for renewables projects in the islands.
 The government accepted the case for an islands-specific strike price and further work has been done on what that price might be set at.
 View from a Burradale Turbine

 The government announcement of an Islands strike price of £115 per megawatt-hour of electricity, starting in 2018/19, was a major milestone for the Viking project.
 It offered island producers £25MWh more than mainland-based onshore wind farms to cover extra costs, such as transmission charges.
-Viking is waiting to hear what the new islands strike price will be for 2021 and beyond.
+Viking expects to bid for a CfD contract in 2019, based on a new islands strike price set for 2021 and beyond.

 Financial support for renewables projects has received a lot of media coverage because it adds slightly to energy bills for consumers, but it is dwarfed by the billions of pounds of incentives and tax breaks provided by government for coal, oil and gas and nuclear decommissioning annually.
 Energy bill increases have largely been caused by rises in the price of imported gas.